JAYA the TRUST COACH

 Evidence you’ve done it before:

-• My email to Sally about the loan felt tricky but when I put aside what she’d think of me, it came out quickly and I didn’t end up editing much.
+• My email to Sally about the loan felt tricky but when I put aside what she’d think of me, it came out quickly and I didn’t end up editing that much.

 Evidence you’ve done something similar in other realms of life: